 HISTORY OF THE MODEL TRAM SHOP

-The Model Tram Shop began life over 20 years ago when Derek Lambelle started a small shop as a service to TLRS members who were having difficulty sourcing Model Trams and components.
-Gradually the business grew to encompass almost anything Tram as the appetite for Tramway Modelling grew.
-In 2006 Derek decided that it was time to retire from the shop to concentrate on other projects so it passed to newly formed East Lancs Model Tramway Supplies.
-Sadly over time economics and attitude have meant that modelling as a hobby has suffered.
-The shop has contracted somewhat but still caters for modellers needs.
-From 2013 ELMTS has begun to manufacture resin kits under the ‘kitchen kits’ brand – an in joke as that is where the kits are cast.
-Ten years on, however, and the future looks brighter for the hobby.
-The advance in technology and availability of more reliable items has meant that a full package of kits, motor units, overhead etc is available once again and it is this resurgence which has prompted ELMTS to evolve once again and move to the new site The Model Tram Shop.
-(Any similarity with the Shop’s original name being purely coincidental!)
+The Model Tram Shop began life over 20 years ago when Derek Lambelle started a small shop as a service to TLRS members who were having difficulty sourcing model trams and components.
+Gradually the business grew to encompass almost anything tram as the appetite for tramway modelling grew.
+In 2006 Derek decided that it was time to retire from the shop to concentrate on other projects so it passed to the then newly formed East Lancs Model Tramway Supplies.
+Many years on the future continues to look bright for the hobby.
+The shop still caters for modellers’ needs; stocking kits and other items from UK and international manufacturers to .
+From 2013 ELMTS began to manufacture resin kits under the ‘Kitchen Kits’ brand – an in joke as that is where the kits are cast.
+Kitchen Kits merged with Matt Summers Trams in 2017 to form Corporation Model Trams and take advantage of the latest computer aided design and 3D printing technology in producing a whole new generation of high quality detailed tram kits.
+This advance in technology and availability of more reliable items has meant that a full package of kits, motor units, overhead etc is available to allow all modellers – whether experienced and new to the hobby – to build and operate trams in miniature.

-SO WHO IS EAST LANCS MODEL TRAMWAY SUPPLIES?
+SO WHO ARE EAST LANCS MODEL TRAMWAY SUPPLIES?

 THE OBLIGATORY SHOUT OUTS